Longitudinal and anomalous Hall conductivity of a general two-band model: Conclusion

 We suggested a different definition of the Fermi-sea and Fermi-surface contributions of the conductivity than previously proposed by Streda \cite{Streda1982}.
 We based our definition on the symmetry under exchange of the current and the electric field directions.
 We found that the symmetric parts \eqref{eqn:SintraN} and \eqref{eqn:SinterS} and antisymmetric part \eqref{eqn:SinterAN} of the conductivity involve the derivative of the Fermi function and the Fermi function itself, respectively, when entirely expressed in terms of quasiparticle spectral functions.
 The same decomposition naturally arises when decomposing the Bastin formula \cite{Bastin1971} into its symmetric and antisymmetric part.
 The symmetry under exchange of the current and the electric field directions might also help to identify useful decompositions of the conductivity with distinct physical interpretation and properties beyond the scope of this paper.

 During the derivation, the conductivity involves the matrix trace over the two subsystems of the two-band model.
 In general, the evaluation of this matrix trace may lead to numerous terms and, thus, may make an analytical treatment tedious.
 We presented the analysis of the involved matrices with respect to their behavior under transposition as a useful strategy to reduce this computational effort.
-Thus, our derivation strategy may be useful for an analytical treatment of multiband systems beyond our two-band system or for higher expansions in electric and magnetic fields.
+Thus our derivation strategy may be useful for an analytical treatment of multiband systems beyond our two-band system or for higher expansions in electric and magnetic fields.
+For instance, it might provide the possibility to clarify the impact of interband coherence effects on the Hall conductivity for a broader class of models, which was previously studied only for spiral magnetic order \cite{Mitscherling2018}.

 We presented different examples capturing the broad application range of our general model.
 We discussed the quantized anomalous Hall conductivity for a Chern insulator at finite $\Gamma$ and showed that the quantization is no longer present for large $\Gamma$ due to the contribution of the former unoccupied band.
 We analyzed the scaling behavior of the anomalous Hall conductivity with respect to the longitudinal conductivity $\sigma^{xy}\propto (\sigma^{xx})^\nu$ for a ferromagnetic multi-d-orbital model.
 Our results are qualitatively and quantitatively in good agreement with experimental findings (see Ref.~\cite{Onoda2008} for an overview).
 Whereas there is a proper scaling of the anomalous Hall conductivity of $\nu=0$ and $\nu=2$ in the clean and dirty limit, respectively, we identified a crossover regime without a proper scaling behavior for intermediate conductivities $\sigma^{xx}=10\sim 30000\,(\Omega\,\text{cm})^{-1}$, in which various ferromagnets were found.
 The treatment of intrinsic and extrinsic contributions on equal footing as well as the experimental and theoretical investigation of the scaling including, for instance, vertex correction, electron localization and quantum corrections from Coulomb interaction is still ongoing research \cite{Onoda2006, Onoda2008, Kovalev2009, Xiong2010, Lu2013, Zhang2015, Sheng2020} and beyond the scope of this paper.
 We discussed spiral spin density waves as an example of a system with broken lattice-translation but combined lattice-translation and spin-rotation symmetry, which is captured by our general model.
 We showed that the presence of spiral magnetic order can lead to a (symmetric) off-diagonal conductivity in spite of the underlying square lattice, which results in an anisotropic longitudinal conductivity in a rotated coordinate system.